 The COVID-19 pandemic has led to mixed results for shoe manufacturers and other retail companies.

-In-person shopping has decreased due to the stay-at-home orders.
+In-person shopping has decreased due to stay-at-home orders.

 Consumers instead flocked to e-commerce websites to get the products they wanted.

 With more e-commerce traffic, many retailers are seeing a huge increase in sales.

 Shoes are an essential product; for many people, they are also a collector’s item.

 As a result, there has been a steady stream of demand despite the pandemic.